Board of Directors

 Doug is a keen golfer and spends a good deal of his time at their farm south of Collingwood where they grow apples and various crops including wheat, canola, corn and soya beans.

 Doug feels that with his experience and being a parent of two people supported by New Visions Toronto he will be able to contribute to the ongoing great work of the Board of Directors of New Visions Toronto.

 Parisa Mehrfar: Director

-Parisa was first elected to the Board in September 2016.
+Parisa was elected for her second term at the AGM in September 2018.
 Parisa’s interest in New Visions Toronto started about three years ago when she partnered with Karen Cowan our Director of Health on a special project.
 Together they improved the method associated with tube feeding that many of the people we support required.
 Parisa was inspired by the dedication of the New Visions Toronto staff and the level of care that is provided for the people living in our homes.
-From this involvement Parisa developed an interest to join the Board of Director to contribute to the wellbeing of the people supported by New Visions Toronto.
+From this involvement Parisa developed an interest to join the Board of Director to contribute to the well being of the people supported by New Visions Toronto.

 Parisa is a Registered Clinical Dietitian with over seven years of progressive experience in project management, collaborative leadership and healthcare service delivery as part of inter-professional teams.
 Parisa has a strong knowledge of clinical needs of vulnerable pediatric and adult clients with complex developmental and physical disabilities.
 She has also been an active participant in various fundraising events including New Visions Toronto annual golf tournament.

 Parisa has a MBA from Wilfrid Laurier, Master of Science from McGill in Human Nutrition, and a Bachelor of Applied Science with Honours from Ryerson University.

 George Small: Director